Azure-Samples/MipSDK-File-Dotnet-Onbehalfof/README.md

 - The application stores their JSON web token.
 - The service, using certificate based auth, obtains a new token, on behalf of the user, for use against the backend policy and protection services.

-The sample has already implemented all of the MVC and MIP SDK specific controls.
+The sample has already implemented all of the UI and MIP SDK specific controls.
 While going through the sample, you'll perform the following tasks:

 - Register the application in Azure Active Directory and configure certificate based authentication
 - Update the web.config authentication settings